 What is FGM?

-The UK charity, Plan International, has revealed in early 2017 that every hour a victim of female genital mutilation (FGM) is either discovered or treated at a medical appointment in England.
+The practice of FGM dates back at least 2000 years.
+The UK charity, Plan International, has revealed in early 2017 that every hour a victim of FGM is either discovered or treated at a medical appointment in England.
 Statistics from the charity showed there were almost 9,000 times when a girl or woman was assessed at a doctor’s surgery or hospital.
 Worldwide, it is estimated that 200 million women and girls are affected by FGM.
 These figures were released to raise awareness and mark the international day of zero tolerance to FGM which took place on February 7th.
 The charity analysed NHS figures from between April 2015 and March 2016, showing that a patient was assessed every 61 minutes.
 On average, among those who attended, a victim of FGM is newly identified every 92 minutes.
 This means that a woman or girl has had their case recorded by the NHS for the first time.
 It could be that they were cut years previously but it hadn’t come to the attention of medical professionals sooner.
 Detective Chief Inspector Leanne Pook commented: “Each application is carefully considered and brought only in cases where they are deemed to be at risk.
 We have one active FGM investigation ongoing at the moment, but the majority of our work in this area focuses on safeguarding referrals.
 “This means working in partnership with our colleagues in local authorities, health and education to share information and visit and support families with children deemed to be at risk of FGM.”

 Resources and Useful Links